gsauthof/somake/README.md

 (Note that GNU make interprets `:=` as assignment with immediate expansion.)

+As always, neither GNU make nor Sun make/dmake are bug-free.
+For example, in versions released before 2016, the `include` file generation in GNU make prints misleading messages (cf. e.g. bug 102).
+Sun make's `.make.state` file (that is used for hidden dependency and command dependency tracking) sometimes causes more harm than good - e.g. when outdated dependencies aren't removed (e.g. when one converts a target group into a target list).

-The distributed make that came with OpenOffice is [also named DMake][oodmake].
+The distributed make that comes with OpenOffice is [also named DMake][oodmake].
 It seems that it was independently developed of Sun's dmake - and that it uses a different syntax.